Aubrey Birdwell; "proposed land use" installation, by Aubrey Birdwell, Seattle, WA - photo by Dan Hawkins

 “Disposable City” by Aubrey Birdwell

-The structures in “Proposed Land Use” were fabricated from Medium Density Overlay (MDO) and Correx panels, originally printed with text detailing building developments.
-These materials were cut and folded into abstract geometric forms that subtly allude to coffins, reinforcing themes of loss and displacement.
+The primary structures were fabricated from Medium Density Overlay (MDO) and Correx panels, materials originally printed with text detailing urban development projects.
+Cut, folded, and reconfigured into abstract coffin-like forms, these constructions foregrounded themes of loss and displacement.

 “These sculptures, created from repurposed land use signs, reveal a prevailing sentiment in many cities today - one of alienation, displacement and permanent change in communities and the built environment.
 Former histories are mourned as public spaces disappear - making out at Bridge to Nowhere, the multiple romantically scabbed faces of the Maharaja, karaoke at Bus Stop, local ice wizards performing at Kincora, smoking cigarettes upstairs at Bauhaus, homes and cafes are replaced by private, exclusive structures.
 How can a city develop an active body politic and a sustainable cultural legacy?
 Where do communities exist, and where can we express our communal and individual voices?
 In the developing city, where do personal and collective histories intersect; how do they intertwine and become a part of our shared history?
 Who records this intersection?